+Let us focus in the $\Delta=0$ case first.
 To study the discrete-time average of the Loschmidt's echo we have considered a chain of $n=200$ sites with $J=2$, $\alpha=\frac{\sqrt{5}-1}{2}$, and a number of clock qubits ranging from $1$ to $10$, corresponding to a maximum number of $N=1024$ times.
 Note that with this choice, the system dimension is equal to $2^{200}$ and hence, much larger than the clock Hilbert space dimension, $N$.
 To study the effects of the window size, we have also considered values of $\varepsilon$ spanning from $0.05$ up to $1.95$ with spacing $0.1$ (see Fig.~\ref{fig:tradeoff}).
-The initial state of our simulations is $|\psi_0\rangle=(s^+_{99}+s^+_{100}+s^+_{101})|\downarrow\downarrow\dots \downarrow\rangle/\sqrt{3}$, where $s^+_j$ denotes the creation operator at site $j$.
+The initial state of our simulations is $|\psi_0\rangle=(s^+_{99}+s^+_{100}+s^+_{101})|\downarrow\downarrow\dots \downarrow\rangle/\sqrt{3}$, where $s^+_j$ denotes the rising spin operator at site $j$.
 As such, at $t=0$, the state is only partially delocalized in the middle of the chain.
 All simulations, including the computation of the exact infinite-time average $\bar{\LC}(\psi_0)$, where performed via Jordan-Wigner diagonalization, and we refer the reader to Appendix \ref{App:methods} for additional details.

 In Fig.~\ref{fig:2dplot} we first present a two-dimensional plot of the error between the infinite-time average of the Loschmidt echo $\bar{\LC}(\psi_0)$ and its discrete-time approximation $\widetilde{\LC}(\psi_0)$ ($|\bar{\LC}(\psi_0)-\widetilde{\LC}(\psi_0)|$) averaged over $\lambda\in (0.1,3.5)$ (with spacing $\Delta \lambda=0.05$), for different values of $\varepsilon$ and $n$.
 Here, we can see that, as expected, the error is reduced by increasing the number of clock qubits.
 The improvement follows two tendencies.
 First, there is an overall improvement when increasing $T$ (i.e., when moving up in the $\log(N)$ axis for fixed $\varepsilon$), as this corresponds to better accuracy.
 On the other hand, for constant $T$ it is beneficial to reduce $\varepsilon$ (i.e., increase resolution), as shown by the blue solid curves.